 The Dominican Republic’s Three Eyes National Park is a nature reserve and open-air limestone cave system with a series of crystal clear lakes known as the “eyes.”
 Located in the capital, Santo Domingo, just ten minutes by car from the popular Colonial Zone, the park provides a sweet respite from the hustle and bustle of the busy city.
 Along with a guided tour, these caves also offer deeper insights into the pre-colonial and ancestral origins of the Dominican Republic.
+With such majestic beauty and sacred indigenous history, visiting Los Tres Ojos, is one of the most popular things to do in Santo Domingo.
 Here’s why and how to visit the Three Eyes National Park!

 What’s in the Los Tres Ojos/The Three Eyes Park?

 Upon entering the park and going down its many steps, visitors can explore an expansive cave system including three different freshwater cave pools/cenotes (or the three “eyes” which give the park its name).
 The first eye is “Aguas Azufradas”, discovered in 1916, followed by the famous “La Nevera”, for its cooler temperature.
 A little further on is the third eye “Las Damas” or “Lago de las Mujeres.”
 In addition to these three “eyes” is a fourth “Los Zaramagullones” which can be seen from above if you walk towards the end of the park or, more recently, visitors can now reach it by boat.

 Before going downstairs visitors can take a little walk around the fourth eye from above enjoying the lush and calm greenness.

 Fun fact: Popular movies such as Tarzan and Jurassic Park have been filmed in Los Zaramagullones (4th eye)!
 Source.

 - It can get hot and humid inside the caves, so wear cool clothing.